 thought that obtaining the agreement of ARBITRAL INSTITUTIONS would be very easy or relatively easy...

-thought that obtaining the agreement of EXPERT WITNESSES would be very easy or relatively easy...

-thought that obtaining the agreement of FACT WITNESSES would be very easy or relatively easy...

-felt that it would be very difficult or relatively difficult 55% thought that obtaining the agreement of THIRD PARTY SERVICE PROVIDERS would be very easy or relatively easy...
+felt that it would be very

-thought that obtaining the agreement of DATA HOSTING AGENCIES would be very easy or relatively easy...

-felt that it would be very difficult or relatively difficult SS
+difficult or relatively difficult

-The responses indicate a recognition that obtaining agreement from all participants would not be straightforward.

-14/ Cybersecurity in Arbitration Proceedings

-Cybersecurity in Arbitration Proceedings

 THE ROLE OF ARBITRAL INSTITUTIONS

 We also asked respondents to consider the potential role of arbitral institutions and it was clear from their responses that arbitral institutions could play an important role in dealing with issues of cybersecurity.

 WHAT POSSIBLE SUPPORT MECHANISMS PROVIDED BY AN ARBITRAL INSTITUTION MIGHT BE USEFUL?

+70%

-of respondents felt that support from within an institution's secretariat would be useful to improve cybersecurity thought that compulsory use of a secure platform hosted by the institution would
+of respondents felt that support from within an institution's secretariat would be useful to improve cybersecurity

+62%

+thought that compulsory use of a secure platform hosted by the institution would

 Arbitration institutions to have a staff member within the secretariat experienced in data security measures and able to assist the parties/tribunal in deciding on appropriate security measures for an individual arbitration

 Arbitration institutions to make compulsory the use of a secure platform hosted by the institution on which all communications and data sharing/storage would take place.
 The platform to have a discrete secure area for communication between members of the tribunal, and between the tribunal and the institution

 Arbitration institutions or other organisations to offer cybersecurity training to arbitrators

 Arbitration institutions or other organisations to impose/ offer cybersecurity certification to arbitrators

 None of the above

 Don't know

+52%

+61%

+21%

+5%

+6%

+70%

 WE THEN ASKED RESPONDENTS WHETHER THEY WOULD BE MORE OR LESS LIKELY TO USE THE ARBITRATION RULES OF AN INSTITUTION THAT WAS ABLE TO PROVIDE ADVICE AND ASSISTANCE ON APPROPRIATE DATA SECURITY MEASURES FOR THE ARBITRATION.

-68% would be more
+68%

-likely to use the arbitration rules of an institution that was able to provide advice and assistance on appropriate data security measures would be less likely to use such an institution would make no difference
+would be more likely to use the arbitration rules of an institution that was able to provide advice and assistance on appropriate data security measures

 3% don't know

 WE ALSO ASKED WHETHER RESPONDENTS (OR, WHERE APPROPRIATE, THEIR CLIENTS) WOULD BE WILLING TO PAY A HIGHER FEE/INCUR AN ADDITIONAL COST WITH AN ARBITRATION INSTITUTION THAT PROVIDED ADVICE AND ASSISTANCE ON APPROPRIATE DATA SECURITY MEASURES AND/OR PROVIDED A SECURE PLATFORM (OR SIMILAR) ON WHICH ALL COMMUNICATIONS AND DATA SHARING/STORAGE IN THE ARBITRATION COULD TOOK PLACE.

+47%

+would be willing to pay a higher fee/cost

+16/ Cybersecurity in Arbitration Proceedings

+2% would be less likely to use such an institution

+27% would make no difference

+23% would not pay a higher fee/cost

-16/ Cybersecurity in Arbitration Proceedings Cybersecurity in Arbitration Proceedings /17
+Cybersecurity in Arbitration Proceedings /17

 GETTING IN TOUCH

 When you need a practical legal solution for your next business opportunity or challenge, please get in touch.

-London
+Londor

 Adelaide House, London Bridge London EC4R 9HA England

 GEORGE BURN

 george.burn@bclplaw.com T: +44 (0)20 3400 2615